netscaler/netscaler-k8s-ingress-controller/README.md

 Citrix Ingress Controller helps expose Kubernetes Ingress resource on NetScaler (VPX/MPX/CPX)

-CIC is a daemon that monitors ingress resources and configures the NetScaler automatically.
+Citrix Ingress Controller is a daemon that monitors ingress resources and configures the NetScaler automatically.
 It run as a pod in Kubernetes.

 ## Deployment
 Use the YAML in this section to deploy Citrix Ingress Controller in the Kubernetes Cluster.
 Follow the readme in the ['deployment'](./deployment) folder.

-## Example
-An example for quick hands on with CIC can be found at [Example](./example).

 ## Documentation
 Detailed documentation can be found at [Doc](./docs/deploy-cic.md).